JimJam478/hr/spec.md

 1) Initialize database

 		script: python3 hr.py initdb
-	(This script creates a database and an employees table, employees leaves table and a designation table)
+	This script creates a database and an employees table, employee leaves table and a designation table.

 2) Load data